Oginn/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 9	A function that print the 9 times table <br />
-File 10	A function that add two intergers and returns the result File 11	A function that prints all serial numbers from n to 98
+File 10	A function that add two intergers and returns the result File 11	A function that prints all serial numbers from n to 98 File 12	A function that print nth
+File 13	A function to list all natural numbersbelow 10 File 14	A program that print first 50 Fibonacci
+File 15	Even Liber Abbaci